 In these years he also worked with Richard Scott and Rupert Hine for

 the musicals Alice and Masquerade.
-Alice was even performed for a
+Alice ran for several weeks.

 The next two volumes of the PP&P series were published shortly